luisbattle/demo_kafka/README.md

 # How to run?
     docker-compose up -d

-# How to test Fil-over
+# How to test Fail-over
-    docker-compose stop kafka1
+    docker-compose stop kafkaX
+    change ´X´ for the number of broker(kafka1,kafka2 or kafka3)